haproxy/haproxy/doc/lua-api/index.rst

   :param class_http http: The related http object.
   :param string uri: The new uri.

-.. js:function:: HTTP.res_set_status(http, status)
+.. js:function:: HTTP.res_set_status(http, status [, reason])

   Rewrites the response status code with the parameter "code".

-Note that the reason is automatically adapted to the new code.
+  If no custom reason is provided, it will be generated from the status.

   :param class_http http: The related http object.
   :param integer status: The new response status code.
+  :param string reason: The new response reason (optional).

 .. _txn_class: